keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-history-bible-syllabus-2019.md

 ### Scope, Sequence:

-This course is divided into roughly 13 units:
+This course is divided into 9 units:

 1. Alexander the Great and the Hellenistic Kingdoms
-2. Roman Kingdoms
-3. The Roman Republic
+2. The Roman Republic
-4. The Gospel of Matthew
+3. The Gospel of Matthew
-5. Rome: From Caesar to Augustus
+4. The Roman Empire (Early)
+5. The Gospel of Mark
-6. Rome: The Early Empire
+6. The Roman Empire (Late)
-7. Marcus Aurelius
-8. The Gospel of Luke / Acts
+7. The Gospel of Luke / Acts
-9. Eusebius and the Early Church
+8. The Early Church
-10. The Council of Nicea
-11. Augustine and The Late Roman Empire
-12. The Gospel of John
+9. The Gospel of John
-13. Rome: From Byzantium to Justinian